angelodibella/git-context/README.md

     git commit -m "Add secret key"
     ```

-    When you're ready, run the refresh command to update the global ignore rules:

-    ```sh
-    git context refresh
-    ```

     Now, your `public` context will correctly ignore `api.key`.

 ## Future Features

 * Add `git context clone <url> <name>` with optional `<name>` to merge directly from remote into a context.
-* Automatic keeping of duplicate files on creationg of new context.
+* Automatic managing of duplicate files on creationg of new context.